ginstrom/paladin-novel/manuscript/chapter-02.md

 Sim's mouth curved in the faintest smile.
 "She's always listening."

+***

+The planning began in earnest the next night, when the guards settled into their dice games and the hold fell into restless quiet.
+Gond shifted closer to his companions, chains scraping against wood.

+"Listen carefully," he breathed, his voice barely audible above the ship's creaking.
+"We get one chance at this."

+Jord's muscles coiled like springs.
+His fingers drummed against his thigh in rapid, nervous beats.
+"Just give the word.
+I'm ready to—"

+"You're ready to get us all killed," Gond cut him off.
+"Greasy leans over the hatch every third watch.
+Always the same spot, always showing off his food."

+Pell's eyes glittered in the dim light filtering down from above.
+"Twelve steps from hatch to rail on the port side.
+I counted.
+But there's a coil of rope near the mainmast—could trip a man in the dark."

+"Good."
+Gond's mind worked through the sequence like a chess master planning moves.
+"Sim, how fast can you free yourself once you have keys?"

+"Thirty heartbeats, perhaps forty."
+The priest's voice carried quiet certainty.
+"These locks are crude.
+But the others..."
+He gestured toward the rows of chained prisoners.

+"We can't save them all," Gond said, the words tasting like ash.
+"Not this time."

+Jord's breathing quickened.
+His shoulders hunched forward, every line of his body screaming impatience.
+"So we just leave them?
+Let them rot while we—"

+"We survive," Gond said firmly.
+"Dead heroes save no one."

+Pell leaned closer, his voice like silk over steel.
+"The crossbow guard—he's left-handed, favors his weak side when he draws.
+If we can get him to turn..."

+"I'll handle the crossbow," Gond said.
+"Pell, you get the keys and free Sim.
+Jord—"

+"I know what I'm doing," Jord growled, his fists clenching and unclenching in steady rhythm.

+"Do you?"
+Gond's stare could have cut glass.
+"Because the moment you charge up those stairs screaming like a berserker, every guard on this ship knows exactly where we are."

+Sim placed a gentle hand on Jord's arm.
+The big man's breathing slowed slightly, though his muscles remained taut as bowstrings.
+"The river finds its way to the sea not through force, but through persistence," the priest murmured.

+"Pretty words won't stop a crossbow bolt," Jord muttered, but some of the tension left his shoulders.

+Gond studied each face in turn.
+"Pell—you're sure about the rope?"

+"Port side, three feet from the mast.
+Thick as a man's wrist."
+Pell's fingers moved in small, precise gestures, mapping the deck from memory.
+"But if we go starboard instead..."

+"Longer run to the rail.
+More time for them to organize."
+Gond shook his head.
+"We stick with port side.
+Jord, you follow my lead.
+No charging, no roaring.
+We move fast but quiet until we're committed."

+"And if it goes wrong?"
+Jord asked.

+Sim's smile was serene as dawn light.
+"Then we trust that Alanyi guides our path, whatever it may be."

+"Trust the goddess, but swim like your life depends on it," Pell added with dark humor.

+Gond felt the weight of their lives settling on his shoulders.
+Three men, bound by nothing but shared desperation and the chains that held them.
+In a few hours, they would either be free or dead.

+"Remember," he whispered, "Greasy leans over at the start of third watch.
+We take him quiet, get the keys, and move.
+No hesitation, no second thoughts."

+Jord's jaw worked silently, but he nodded.
+Pell's eyes never stopped moving, cataloging every shadow and sound.
+Sim's lips moved in what might have been prayer or simply preparation.

+The die was cast.
+Now they could only wait for the moment to strike.

+***

 The moment came three nights later.
 Greasy leaned far into the hold, waving a strip of salted pork just beyond Gond's reach.
 "Hungry, are we?
 Maybe if you bark like a proper dog—"

 Gond's hand shot up, fingers closing on the guard's rough tunic.
 One sharp yank, and Greasy pitched forward with a satisfying crack as his skull met oak planking.